nosas/blog/performance_classification/article.md

 This article will explain the most common performance measures for classifications problems.
 These measures apply to both binary and multi-class classification problems.

-We will explain model performance metrics such as confusion matrix, accuracy, precision, recall, F1-score, and ROC curve.
+We will explain model performance metrics such as confusion matrix, accuracy, precision, recall, and F1-score.
 The code in this article utilizes python3.7, tensorflow, and keras.

 <details>